ganaware/win-ssh-agent/README.txt

 	the same directory (e.g. /usr/local/bin/) .

 	Install the cygwin openssh by the cygwin setup.exe.
-	I confirmed that the openssh-5.8p1-1 worked properly.
+	I confirmed that the openssh-5.9p1-1 worked properly.

-	# The openssh 5.9p1-1 does not work.
-Its ssh-agent does not
-	# create the UNIX-domain socket.
-I think it is a bug.

 	The system wide PATH environment variable must have /bin of the cygwin (e.g. PATH=C:\cygwin\bin;...)